Wilhelmena Rhodes Kelly: Early life and education

-Wilhelmena Rhodes Kelly was born in Brooklyn, on December 11, 1946 to George Morrell Rhodes, Jr. (born 1921) and Dorothy Hamlin Rhodes (born 1924) She was the second of two children joining her older sister, Linda Marie (born 1944).
+Kelly was born in Brooklyn, on December 11, 1946, to George Morrell Rhodes, Jr. (born 1921) and Dorothy Hamlin Rhodes (born 1924).
+She was the second of two children joining her older sister, Linda Marie (born 1944).
 The surname Kelly, acquired through an early unsuccessful marriage, was retained throughout her life.

 As a child, she was nicknamed "Mena".
-She attended Brooklyn neighborhood public schools; Lefferts Junior High School, Erasmus Hall High School and Brooklyn College (class of 1970).
+She attended Brooklyn neighborhood public schools; Lefferts Junior High School, Erasmus Hall High School.
+She graduated with a degree in English from Brooklyn College in 1970.

-Wilhelmena Rhodes Kelly was the third generation of her family to live in Brooklyn.
+Kelly was the third generation of her family to live in Brooklyn.
 Her grandparents had bought a brownstone in Bedford-Stuyvesant in 1932, and she was raised there until the age of thirteen when the family moved to Union Street in the Crown Heights section of the borough.
 The Brooklyn Historical Society interviewed her about her childhood experiences for their Crown Heights Oral History Project.
 Based upon her personal and historical knowledge of these Brooklyn areas, she later wrote about Bedford-Stuyvesant and Crown Heights, two historically Black sections of Brooklyn.
 These books contain both personal and archival photographs of the borough.

-The importance of community activism through participation in civic life, and service to country was taught to Wilhelmena at a young age.
-While living at the Union Street home, the young Wilhelmena participated in Brooklyn Day and Concord Baptist Church of Christ Sunday School.

 An avid reader, she was especially drawn to books on history.
-At home, this manifested itself in her questions to her paternal grandparents about what it was like growing up in the 1890s American South, then making the move in 1930 to New York City during the Great Migration, a time period from 1916–1970 during which approximately 6 million African Americans migrated to urban Northeast location from the Southern United States.
+At home, this manifested itself in her questions to her paternal grandparents about what it was like growing up in the 1890s American South, then making the move in 1930 to New York City during the Great Migration, a time period from 1916 to 1970 during which approximately 6 million African Americans migrated to urban Northeast location from the Southern United States.
 These tales also led to her life-long interest in Brooklyn history and the African American community.

 She was fascinated by the genealogy work of her mother and uncle, John “Dukie” Hamlin on the Hamlin family of Virginia, who hired a professional genealogist in the 1970s to trace the family history.
 She later traced her interest in genealogy to these incidents.

 Her father, George Rhodes, was a resident of Bedford-Stuyvesant whom graduated from Boys High School and Brooklyn Polytechnic Institute.
 He qualified for the special Army Air Force Program at Tuskegee Institute.
 Lt.
 Rhodes won distinction as a member of the Tuskegee Airmen.
 His military exploits in an air battle in Europe were celebrated on the front page of the Amsterdam News on August 26, 1944.